Pico family of California: Pío Pico

-Pío Pico was born in 1801 in San Gabriel.
+Pío de Jesús Pico IV was born in 1801 in San Gabriel, and died in Los Angeles in 1894.
 He served as the last Governor of Alta California prior to the Conquest of California.
 He was one of the wealthiest men in California during his lifetime, acquiring numerous important ranchos, including Rancho Paso de Bartolo, Rancho Santa Margarita y Las Flores, and Rancho Jamul, among numerous others.
 He also served as a member of the Los Angeles Common Council.

 Andrés Pico

 Andrés Pico was born in 1810 in San Diego.
 He served as a member of the California Senate (1860 to 1876) and the California State Assembly (1851 to 1860).
 During the Conquest of California, he led Californio forces in the Battle of San Pasqual in 1846.
 He was one of the two principal signers of the Treaty of Cahuenga in 1847, which ended the Mexican–American War in California.
 He was the owner of Rancho Ex-Mission San Fernando.
 He was also commissioned as Brigadier General of the California National Guard.